 IT Manager: Skills

-An IT Manager in a small business will likely be required to be hands-on, whereas an IT Manager for a large fortune 100 company will spend most of their time managing people and resources that are part of large projects.
-In either case a broad range of technical skills are required.
+An IT manager in a small business will likely be required to be hands-on, whereas an IT Manager for a large fortune 100 company will spend most of their time managing people and resources that are part of large projects.
+In either case, a broad range of technical skills is required.

 People: The ability to manage people.
 This includes hiring, mentoring, performance reviews, and sometimes terminating employees.